Adminmate/adminmate-express-core/README.md

 # adminmate-express-core

-Adminmate is a tool allowing you to create your customizable administration panel in a few minutes.
+Adminmate is a tool allowing you to create customizable administration panels from your SQL/NoSQL databases.

-Adminmate has been built to fit tiny projects to bigger one.
+The project has been built to fit tiny projects to bigger one.

 ## Getting started

 [https://adminmate.io](https://adminmate.io)

+## Databases compatibility

+We only manage **MySQL** & **MongoDB** database for the moment.
+However we are working hard on adding *PostgreSQL* soon.

 ## Features